engelsjk/underpass/README.md

 ### ListByID

-The ListByID query is used to query the Docker-OSM database for a single OSM feature (node, way or relation) by its OSM ID.
+The ListByID query is used to query the Docker-OSM database for a single OSM feature (a node, way or relation) by its OSM ID.

 ```
 /api/{node|way|relation}/{osm_id}